MajorArkwolf/backdash-store-1/README.md

   <a href="#license">License</a>
 </p>

+While every effort was made to keep to best practices, please understand this project developed by students under tight time constraints and that security was not assessed.

 ## License
 This project is licensed under the ISC license.
 Please see the [`LICENSE.md`](LICENSE.md) file for details.